gitbrent/SpRestLib/README.md

 * Promises can be chained so they execute in the order shown only after the previous one has completed

 Example Logic:
-SpRestLib methods return a Promise, meaning the use the "return sprestlib" calls below cause the subsequent .then() to wait for that method to return a result, thereby enabling async chaining.
+* SpRestLib methods return a Promise, meaning the "return sprestlib" calls below cause the subsequent `.then()` to wait for that method's REST call to return a result
+* That's all you need to code to enable async chaining of sync operations without any callback functions or queue management!

 Example Code:
 ```javascript